ntata/multi-swift-POC/README.md

 advertising campaigns
 - Finance department needs to store scanned images of invoices, receipts, contracts, etc.
-- Suppose accounting department files must be stored in separate cluster due to legal or regulatory requirements
+- Suppose marketing department files must be stored in separate cluster due to legal or regulatory requirements
 - 1 set of servers for shared infrastructure
 - Set up 2 Swift clusters - a 'Marketing' Swift cluster and a 'Finance' Swift